Sensitivity analysis of Burgers' equation with shocks: General scalar conservation laws with convex fluxes

 \subsubsection{After the emergence of the shock}

-Once the shock appears, on $u-x$ plane, a ``flat" region appears.
-We denote $u_1$ and $u_2$ the top and the bottom of the shock point, then on the $u-x$ plane, in $(u_2,u_1)$ the solution is a constant.
-Away from such ``flat" region, we still use~\eqref{eq1F}, but the shock itself moves horizontally with speed:
+Once the shock appears, on the $u-x$ plane, a ``flat" region appears.
+We denote $u_1$ and $u_2$ the top and the bottom of the shock point, then between $(u_2,u_1)$ the solution is a constant, which moves horizontally with speed:

-and thus if we call the shock location, or the value for the flat region $x^c$, it satisfies: